Progressive Web Apps (PWA) in 2021

 );

-For these we use a StaleWhileRevalidate strategy but, there is another critical third-party dependency we have, Workbox itself 😄.
-For this one, we used the CacheFirst as we are requesting a specific version of Workbox, the dependency is unlikely to ever change.
-Should we bump the version of Workbox, it will be a new dependency and Workbox will do a NetworkFirst request.
-Also, we will most likely bump the version of the service worker and just blow away the cache completely.
+For these, we use a StaleWhileRevalidate strategy.
+However, another critical third-party dependency is Workbox itself.
+For this, we used the CacheFirst strategy.
+Since we are requesting a specific version of Workbox, the dependency is unlikely to change.
+If we bump the version of Workbox, it will be a new dependency, and Workbox will do a NetworkFirst request.
+Also, we will likely bump the version of the service worker and clear the cache completely.

 // workbox